How planning in Queensland and Brisbane fits together

 South East Queensland Regional Plan 2017

-The Regional Plan guides growth and development in SEQ.
+This plan guides growth and development in South East Queensland.

-Find out more information about the plan from State Department of Infrastructure, Local Government and Planning (DILGP).
+Find out more information about the plan from Department of State Development, Manufacturing, Infrastructure and Planning.

 State planning (Queensland Government)

 The State Planning Policy defines the Queensland Government's policies about matters of state interest in land use planning and development.

 This is the Queensland Government's planning legislation.
 Council writes its plans under this legislation.

 The Queensland Government's Planning Act 2016 (PA) came into effect on 3 July 2017.